TizianoBevilacqua/PhD/HToGG/Private_nAOD/README.md

 An example file is provided in this directory (config_slurm_bdriverEDM.json)

 ## SLURM (nAOD v10, used for private MC production 09/2022)
-A new set of scripts for the conversion of miniAODs to nAODs v10 with slurm is stored in the `slurm_pkg` directory.
-There is a main python script that takes care of creating the task, submitting the jobs to slurm, babysit them by querying `squeue`, and, if needed, resubmit the failed ones.
+A new set of scripts for the conversion of miniAODs to nAODs v10 with slurm is stored in the `slurm_pkg` directory. \n There is a main python script that takes care of creating the task, submitting the jobs to slurm, babysit them by querying `squeue`, and, if needed, resubmit the failed ones. \n
 The configuration for the job have to be fed to the script via a `.json` config file, an example is stored in the `slurm_pkg/configs` directory. the usage of the scripts is quite simple and shoud work out of the box on PSI tier3.
 ```
 #- USAGE: -------------------------------------------------------------------------------------------------#